 Prepares for competition in basketball at the community college level.
-(E)
+This class may include students from multiple sections.
+(Elective)

 - 1. To learn (or improve on) the fundamentals of basketball, i.e. dribbling, passing, shooting, and all other aspects of basketball. - 2.
 To identify the basic rules of basketball. - 3.
 To introduce fundamentals of offensive and defensive strategies. - 4.
 To teach basic principles of team work, sportsmanship, and fair play.